 However, hotels can be tricky, because you want to focus on people going to the geographic location, but you don't want to target people who already live there.

-Why It Works: By choosing a visitors guide to put their ad in, the BelVada Hotel is not only covering a geographic segment but also goes within that to a behavioral segmentation on people who plan to travel to Nevada.
+Why it works: By choosing a visitors guide to put their ad in, the BelVada Hotel is not only covering a geographic segment but also goes within that to a behavioral segmentation of people who plan to travel to Nevada.
 This way the company reaches a very specific audience to get the most out of target marketing.

 How you can use it: If you work within a specific geographic location, think about segmenting within that geographic market and identifying platforms that specifically cater to the location.